Jimmy2027/ghchain/README.md

 └────────────────────────────────┴────────┴──────────────────────┴──────────┴────────────────────────────────┘
 ```

-You can also run `ghchain --live-status` which refreshes the status every minute.
+You can also run `ghchain status --live` which refreshes the status every minute.

 ## Installation